 Personal trainers often receive a certification from a certifying fitness institution with training in anatomy, physiology, biomechanics, nutrition, human behavior, and other key topics.
 They are a fitness professional that helps people with a medical clearance to exercise to identify their personal health and fitness goals, designs exercise and fitness programs, and educates and motivates people to help them to safely and effectively reach their health and fitness goals.

 Personal trainers are excellent resources for beginners who need help getting started as well as for more seasoned exercisers who want to push themselves further.
-Working with a personal trainer can be the perfect transition in a client’s recovery post-physiotherapy.
-Instead of going straight from the physiotherapy clinic trying to return to an active lifestyle (whether this may be everyday activities or a return to sport/exercise), a personal trainer may provide all the information, knowledge, and tools to progress in the client’s stage of recovery.
+Working with a trainer can be the perfect transition in a client’s recovery post-physiotherapy.
+Instead of going straight from the physiotherapy clinic trying to return to an active lifestyle (whether this may be everyday activities or a return to sport/exercise), a trainer may provide all the information, knowledge, and tools to progress in the client’s stage of recovery.

 You should see a personal trainer for the following reasons: